COVID-19 and Mortgages

 Do I have to pay my mortgage during the COVID-19 emergency?

-Yes, unless you have a federally-back mortgage and you request a forbearance.
+Yes, unless you have a federally-backed mortgage and you request a forbearance.

 If your mortgage is not a federally-backed mortgage and you can’t pay, call your mortgage servicer.
 Your servicer may offer relief options.
 Contact your servicer right away and ask for information and options directly from them.

 Is my home subject to foreclosure during the COVID-19 emergency?

 When the pandemic started in March 2020, the federal government authorized a halt on foreclosures and evictions for federally-backed mortgages.
-This halt has been extended a few times .
-Most recently, the foreclosure halt was extended to last until July 31, 2021.
-The halt applies to new foreclosures and foreclosures that had already started.
+This halt was extended a few times but it is now over.
+Foreclosures can now move forward for federally-backed mortgages and private bank mortgages.

-This protection does not apply to private bank mortgages.
-If you have a private bank mortgage, and they are scheduling a foreclosure during this time, contact Mountain State Justice at 304-344-3144 or a private attorney who may be able to evaluate your legal claims as a result of the mortgage servicer’s or lender’s actions.
+If you need help with foreclosure, contact Mountain State Justice at 304-344-3144 or a private attorney who may be able to evaluate your legal claims as a result of the mortgage servicer’s or lender’s actions.